Learn more about the symptoms and treatment of this chronic auto-immune disease.

 Left untreated, patches of psoriasis surrounding the affected joints may begin to crack.
 In some patients, this can lead to a more serious condition called psoriatic arthritis.

 Psoriasis is the most common auto-immune disease in the United States, affecting both adults and children.
+In 2019, there were more than 40 million people affected with psoriasis.
 Women and men appear to be affected equally.
 Psoriasis is often associated with other health conditions including diabetes, heart disease and depression.
 In most cases, there is a genetic link.

 Due to the auto-immune nature of the disease, some patients may see a “flare” of symptoms, often associated with anxiety, stress or other illness.
 As with the size, shape and expanse of psoriasis patches on a person’s body, the severity of flare-ups will vary from person to person as well.

 There are different types of psoriasis, so if you think you may be suffering from this chronic disease, consult with a qualified medical specialist immediately to determine your personalized course of treatment.

 Learn the symptoms of the different types of psoriasis and how to identify yours.

 Since psoriasis can often be confused with eczema or other skin diseases, it’s important to have any persistent rash examined by a qualified medical specialist.
 Skin samples may need to be examined under a microscope for definitive diagnosis.

 There are several forms of psoriasis.
 These are the five most common.

 Plaque Psoriasis: Most common type.
 Characterized by red skin lesions covered by silver scales.

 Guttate: Second most common type.
 Typically begins in childhood.
 Characterized by small red separate spots that are not quite as thick as plaque psoriasis.